Planning for Success in Transition and Employment

-A workshop offered in partnership by AuSM, Minnesota Life College and the University of St. Thomas
+We invite you to participate in this third annual workshop presented in partnership by AuSM, Minnesota Life College, and the University of St. Thomas.

 Terrence Murphy Hall

 University of St. Thomas - Minneapolis Campus

 Minneapolis, MN 55403